chalb500/aitdwakm/README.md

+DESCRIPTION:
-A multiplayer maze game.
+This will be a multiplayer maze game.

 HOW TO PLAY:
-1. Download and install Node on your computer (https://nodejs.org/en/)
+- Download and install Node on your computer (https://nodejs.org/en/)
-2. Clone this repo
+- Clone this repo
-3. Open a command/terminal window
+- Open a command/terminal window
-4. Navigate to the root folder where this project was cloned
+- Navigate to the root folder where this project was cloned
-5. Execute this command in ther command/terminal window "node app"
+- Execute this command in ther command/terminal window "node app"
-6. Open a browser window
+- Open a browser window
-7. Type this into the browser "localhost"
+- Type this into the browser "localhost"

 CONTROLS:
-W - move the player up
+- W: Move the player up
-A - move the player left
+- A: Move the player left
-S - move the player down
+- S: Move the player down
-D - move the player right
+- D: Move the player right

 TODO:
 - Constrain the game stage so that players cannot wander off the screen